Tasmanian Consolidated Acts

 (b) the youth's age and any sentences or sanctions previously imposed on the youth by any court or a community conference; and

-(c) the impact the sentence will have on the youth's chances of rehabilitation generally or finding or retaining employment.
+(c) the impact any orders made will have on the youth's chances of finding or retaining employment or attending education and training.